devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 Similar by embedding -> ['mathri', 'bumati', 'bumati', 'bathi', 'bumati', 'mathri', 'mathri', 'bumati', 'mathri', 'bathi', 'bumati', 'mathri']
 Most similar word -> {'mathri': 5, 'bumati': 5, 'bathi': 2}
 ```
-1) For ```reassemble```, ```compasses```, ```boleeeeeh``` and ```meningatkan```, difflib does a good job to find the most similar word.
-Most of the embedding score also produce the correct words.
-However, since this experiment uses every word in the sentence as the contexts, more noise are included in the similar by embedding list which outnumber the correct word.
-This can be observed from Most similar word list, where the second word for ```compasses```, ```boleeeeeh```, ```meningatkan``` is the correct word.
+1) For ```reassemble```, ```compasses```, ```boleeeeeh```, and ```meningatkan```, difflib does an excellent job to find the most similar word.
+Most of the embedding scores also produce the correct words.
+However, since this experiment uses every word in the sentence as the contexts, more noises are included in the similar by embedding list, which outnumbers the correct word.
+This can be observed from the Most similar word list, where the second word for ```compasses```, ```boleeeeeh```, ```meningatkan``` is the correct word.

-2) ```bomathi``` is not a malay or english word (or it is?).
+2) ```bomathi``` is not a Malay or English word (or it is?).
 When plotting every word in the sentence, the result shows that most of the words are not in the vocab.
 While it still gives output, I have no idea if that is correct.

 # Conclusion
-One of the important parameter that should be focused is context word size.
-The pretrained model only used 5 word to the left and right as the context.
-That means, every every words after that range are considered noise as prove in the worng results above.
+One of the essential parameters that should be focused on is context word size.
+The pre-trained model only used five words to the left and right as the context.
+That means every word after that range is considered noise as prove in the wrong results above.

 View the full code [here](https://github.com/devennn/word_embeddings/blob/master/MYTweet_wordNotInVocab.ipynb).